 - 3 Tbsp Worcestershire sauce

-- 1 Tbsp Cajun seasoning adding more or less to taste
+- 1 Tbsp Cajun or Creole seasoning more or less to taste

 - 1 cup shredded sharp cheddar cheese